tpunt/pht/README.md

  - Maturer

 Pht advantages over pthreads:
- - No serialisation of properties on threaded objects.
-This means:
+ - No serialisation of properties on threaded objects, meaning:
    - No performance hit when reading from or writing to properties
    - No unfamiliar semantics, such as implicitly casting arrays to `Volatile` objects or property immutability for some types
    - No limitations on what types of data can be stored as properties on threaded objects
  - The ability to thread functions and files (as well as classes)
- - Threaded classes implement a Runnable interface, rather than having to inherit (so more flexibility on inheritance)
+ - Threaded classes implement a `Runnable` interface, rather than having to inherit (so more flexibility on inheritance)

 ## The Basics